RMITLibrary/easy_cite/markdown/apa7thed.md

 *An AI-generated image of an interstellar space squid.*

 > ![Interstellar space squid](images/Firefly-interstellar-purple-and-orange-space-squid-62452.webp)<br>
 > _Note_.
-Image generated using Adobe Firefly from the prompt: interstellar purple and orange space squid.
+Image generated using Adobe Firefly from the prompt 'interstellar purple and orange space squid'.

 ##### AI-generated images from published sources: